lukestein/tfhtech/raspberrypi/README.md

   - Advanced Options A3 (Compositor): **No**
 8. Allow the Pi to reboot.

+Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
+You probably want to set up a static IP address using your router settings.

+Especially if you will be regularly accessing the Raspberry Pi remotely via ssh, you may want to set up [passwordless SSH access](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) on the Pi, and/or a `~/.ssh/config` file on the computer you will be using to access it.

 ## Stream receivers

 ### Aaron Parecki's PiBridge (RTMP receiver)